ThinkDataEd/curriculum/docs/unit2/lesson8.md

 9. Since we don’t want to actually flip a coin 78 times like the actors did in the video, we can have RStudio simulate them for us.
 A **simulation** is a way of creating random events that are close to real-life situations without actually doing them.
-It is a kind of **model**, which is a way of representing real world situations so that predictions can be made.
+It is a kind of **model**, which is a way of representing real-world situations so that predictions can be made.

 10. Explain to students that R has a function that does coin flipping for us, and that it assumes an equal probability of heads and tails.
 Using a projector to display your computer screen to the